soham-coder13/first-app/Promotion Engine/readme.txt

 PROJECT DESCRIPTION:
 This is a simple program that will calculate the total price of items (A,B,C,D) bought after applying discount (Coupon-1,Coupon-2,Coupon-3) on coupon selected by the User.
+The Search box can be used to search for a list of items as per keywords.

 PREREQUISITES:
 .Net Framework 4.8 and Visual Studio.